MTrajK/FootballPoll/README.md

 ## AWS Pricing
-Pricings only for services used for this application.
+Pricings only for services used in this application, EU-Central-1 region (Frankfurt).

 ### API Gateway
 2 types of pricing: requests and data out